Seven Stars in Kyushu: History

 The dedicated Class DF200-7000 diesel locomotive for this train was delivered to JR Kyushu's Oita Depot from the Kawasaki Heavy Industries Rolling Stock Company in Kobe on 2 July 2013.
 Four coaches were delivered from Hitachi's Kudamatsu factory on 18 July 2013.
 The train entered revenue service on 15 October 2013.
+Introducing Kyushu to the world is a part of the train's purpose.